ropensci/roweb/_posts/2014-10-10-using-docker-for-reproducible-research.md

 The variety and ever-changing nature of computer software poses a significant challenge to reproducible research.
-An [earlier post](http://ropensci.org/blog/2014/06/09/reproducibility/) on this blog have discussed detailed efforts to make research more reproducible, and highlight substantial barriers to doing this well,
+An [earlier post](http://ropensci.org/blog/2014/06/09/reproducibility/) on this blog discussed detailed efforts to make research more reproducible, and highlight substantial barriers to doing this well,
 including:

-- dependencies could still be missed by incompletely documentation
+- dependencies could still be missed by incomplete documentation

 - The set of scripts for managing reproducibility are at least as complex as the analysis itself

-- "Continuous integration" tools that are tricky to configure and limited to short runs
+- [Continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) tools, though a major advance for reproducible research, remain tricky to configure and limited to short runs

 - Though a wide array of tools to solve these challenges now exists, many are difficult to learn and some are still too unpolished

-Several people in the discussion thread suggested that a new tool known as `Docker` might be helpful.  `Docker` is a clever packaging of existing and new tools by a startup of the same name which has continually been making Silicon Valley headlines for its rapid growth, adoption, and success in raising venture capital.
+Several people in the discussion thread [suggested](http://disqus.com/embed/comments/?base=default&disqus_version=7ba1eb42&f=ropenscience&t_u=http%3A%2F%2Fropensci.org%2Fblog%2F2014%2F06%2F09%2Freproducibility%2F&t_d=Reproducible%20research%20is%20still%20a%20challenge&t_t=Reproducible%20research%20is%20still%20a%20challenge&s_o=default#) that a new tool known as
+[Docker](https://www.docker.com/) might be helpful.
+Docker an [open source project](https://github.com/docker/docker/blob/master/LICENSE) providing a clever packaging of [existing and new tools](https://docs.docker.com/faq/#what-does-docker-add-to-just-plain-lxc) by a startup of the same name which has continually been making Silicon Valley headlines for its rapid growth, adoption, and success in [raising](http://techcrunch.com/2014/01/21/docker-raises-15m-for-popular-open-source-platform-designed-for-developers-to-build-apps-in-the-cloud/) venture [capital](http://blogs.wsj.com/venturecapital/2014/09/16/sequoia-leads-40-million-round-for-docker-as-app-platform-takes-off/).
 While the hype has focused largely on it's potential to save money through more efficient use of computer servers and in deploying web applications, the technology has interesting implications for reproducible research as well.

-However, before we worrying much about those implications, it is important that any tool be relatively easy to adopt into one's existing workflow, and must promise some immediate benefit to users adopting it.
+Before we worry much about those implications, it is important that any tool be relatively easy to adopt into one's existing workflow, and must promise some immediate benefit to users adopting it.
 In this post, we'll therefore jump right in and see how we can use Docker as an easy